zackaira/Blockons/readme.txt

 ## Blockons Offers the following Core Block Extensions

 &#9989; **Content Tooltips**
 Integrate helpful tooltips across your website.
 These tooltips offer quick information when users hover over content links, keeping things simple and easy to understand.
+[See Example](https://blockons.com/documentation/content-tooltips/)

 &#9989; **Image Lightbox**
 Set up image lightboxes on your website.
 These lightboxes allow users to view images in a larger, more detailed format without leaving the current page.
 It offers a seamless browsing experience and keeps visitors engaged with your content.
+[See Example](https://blockons.com/documentation/image-lightbox-popups/)

 ## Blockons Offers the following Site Add-ons

 &#9989; **Website Page Loader**
 Show a neat, simple loading animation while your page and images are loading.
 This stops visitors from seeing any unfinished layouts or images before they're fully loaded.
 You can also customize the loader's background and colors to match your website's style.
+[See Example](https://blockons.com/documentation/website-page-loader/)

 &#9989; **Page Scroll Indicator**
 Place a scroll progress bar at the top or bottom of your website pages to show visitors how much they have scrolled through a page or how much there is left to scroll on the page.
 This visual tool is especially helpful for readers navigating through long blog posts or extensive web pages, as it indicates their progress on the page.
+[See Example](https://blockons.com/documentation/page-scroll-indicator/)

 &#9989; **Back To Top Button**
 Include a customizable "Back to Top" button on your website to enhance user convenience.
 This button allows users to quickly and effortlessly return to the top of the page with a single click, saving them from the need to scroll manually.
 It's especially useful for long pages, improving the overall browsing experience.
+[See Example](https://blockons.com/documentation/back-to-top-button/)

 &#128312; We're working on more site add-ons too!